slamora/brackets-wiki/Brackets-Extensions.md

 These extensions are now available via the [Brackets Registry](https://brackets-registry.aboutweb.com), which is definitely the easiest way to get the extensions and keep them up-to-date.

+* [Special HTML Characters] (https://github.com/thaneuk/brackets-special-html-chars): Addition to the context menu to insert from a special HTML character list.
 * [Karma](https://github.com/artoale/karma-brackets): Run mocha, jasmine, qunit and more tests inside brackets
 * [TestQuickly](https://github.com/dangoor/TestQuickly): Simple extension to run unit tests with a keystroke (handy for Brackets core and extension developers)
 * [xUnit](https://github.com/dschaffe/brackets-xunit): Extension to run current buffer as a javascript unit test with right click (supports jasmine, yui3, qUnit, more coming soon...)